 simple-statistics, the algorithms in

-don’t look much like their definitions on Wikipedia - they’re made to be quite fast
+stream-statistics don’t look much like their definitions on Wikipedia - they’re made to be quite fast and usable.

 To announce this, I wanted to finish either a neat drawing or one of the uber-difficult algorithms for a more complex statistic.
 The former won out; implementing quantiles was stalled for a while.
 The different, inpenetrable writing on Wikipedia, MathWorld, R, Mathematica, and elsewhere is a shame, and a ready example of how math fails to try to be useful in the gap between theory and pre-baked implementations.

 stream_statistics.js from GitHub to use it in the browser.